 I knew another white trapper on Cree Lake who lived in much the same way, staying in his camp the main part of the winter.
 He assured me that he would never go near a bachelor's camp, either day or night.
 I became careful about doing that, too.
 There is no use in taking unnecessary risks.
 I used to think of the man who had shot himself in the bush and think that he might just as well have shot his brother and me as we came looking for him.

 When I first came into the North in 1924 there were a lot of white trappers all through that country.
 They mostly had good outfits

 and were experienced men that were successful in the life they had chosen.
 While some moved farther north and some went prospecting, most of them stayed in the North once they had come there.
 Some brought along their wives and made a good life for themselves, fishing and trapping.
 Others married native women.
 Then along came the great depression.
 A lot of men who had lost their normal livelihood in the South came in with poor outfits and no idea of how to live in the North.
 Some of these lost their outfits in rapids.
 Some froze their feet in the slush on the lakes.
 Some threw in their lot with the local fishermen.
 Not many stayed with the trapping, and when times picked up most of them went back south again.

 To the best of my knowledge, Only two of the old white trappers of my day are now left in my part of the North -- my old partner, Fred Darbyshire, and another man who lives on Foster Lake.
 Both of them are well into their seventies, and old age will soon force them to leave the life they love.

 I got along very well on my own in this way for many years, but I'm sure I could never have lived that sort of solitary life without my dogs.
-Of course they made it possible for me to cover very long traplines, but more important, they were good company.
+Of course, they made it possible for me to cover very long traplines, but more importantly, they were good company.
 Talking to them and taking care of them kept me from being lonely.